José Jacinto Milanés

-José Jacinto Milanés y Fuentes (born August 16, 1814 Matanzas Cuba – November 14, 1863), a self-educated and from humble origins, was a renowned poet, linguist and writer who has been acclaimed as one of the best exponents of Cuban literature with the publication of his magnum opus El Conde Alarcos (1838) (The Count Alarcos).
+José Jacinto Milanés y Fuentes (born August 16, 1814 Matanzas Cuba – November 14, 1863), a self-educated and from humble origins, was a poet, linguist and writer who has been acclaimed as one of the best exponents of Cuban literature with the publication of his magnum opus El Conde Alarcos (1838) (The Count Alarcos).
 Milanés is also considered the best playwright of Cuba.
 Some of his other works include El poeta en la Corte, Por el puente o por el río, and A buena hambre no hay pan duro.

 Life

 José Jacinto Milanés was born into a poor family.
 His mother's name was Rita Fuentes, and his father was Álvaro Milanés, a peasant at the Real Hacienda.